 - FAP application not filled out in its entirety or accurately

 Completed applications are submitted for approval or denial.
 Applicants will be notified of application approval or denial status.

-Approved FAP applications may be effective up to a year with consideration to income and expense variations.
+Approved FAP applications may be effective for up to a year with consideration of income and expense variations.
 Individuals can complete a new application when more than one year has elapsed from prior applications.

 Patient account adjustments under the FAP may be provided for covered services when eligibility requirements and application requirements have been met.
 Patient account adjustments are processed for approval or denial on a case-by-case basis.
 Applicants will be notified of discounted charges and non-discounted charges on a case-by-case basis.